-04 Apr Health District to launch new Epic electronic health record April 7
+04 Apr Health District launches new Epic electronic health record

-On April 7, Harney County Health District will make the transition to a new electronic health record (EHR) called Epic.
-After nearly two years of planning, building, testing, and training, a single comprehensive patient record system will be put in place across Harney District Hospital (HDH), HDH Family Care, and St. Charles Health System.
+On April 7, Harney County Health District made the transition to a new electronic health record (EHR) called Epic.
+After nearly two years of planning, building, testing, and training, a single comprehensive patient record system was put in place across Harney District Hospital (HDH), HDH Family Care, and St. Charles Health System.
 This marks the first time that all of the Health District will be on the same system.

 The road to this transition began in 2016, when St. Charles announced that it was moving to a new EHR.
 The driving force behind the decision was to consolidate the several EHR platforms currently in use across the Central Oregon health system into one single platform.
 In doing so, St. Charles would be leaving behind Paragon, the system HDH was using in partnership with them.
 After an extensive assessment and selection process, St. Charles chose Epic.
 The software company is based out of Wisconsin and provides EHRs to all types of health care organizations around the United States and the world.
 It is one of the most commonly used EHRs in Oregon and nationwide.
 In total, 200 million patients have a current electronic record in Epic.

 The Health District was faced with deciding whether to move to Epic, continue with the current systems, or choose a new system entirely.
 The board selected the first option.
 Through Epic’s Community Connect program, St. Charles was able to offer the EHR as part of its own implementation, making it financially accessible to the Health District.
 Grigg noted that St. Charles has been very flexible and helpful during the implementation process.